russelldb/bigsets/doc/bigsets-design.md

     [{b, 1}]

-`paul` is added to the set accumulator with the dots `[{b, 1}]` since that is an add of `paul` that has not been removed or superceded by a removed add.
+`paul` is added to the set accumulator with the dots `[{b, 1}]` since that is an add of `paul` that has not been removed or superseded by a removed add.

 It's perfectly possible for there to be keys for an element that is